NCa307/SQL_Project_customer_segmentation/README.md

 - At which times during the day do we see the highest number of transactions?

 ### 4. Monetary Value Segmentation
-- Segmenting customers based on the volume of transactions (sum and average) per customer group.
+- Segmenting customers based on the volume and number of transactions.

 ## 📈 RFM Analysis Framework